baezor/allmylinks/README.md

 To customize the links displayed in your application, follow these steps:

-1. Open the `src/userData.js` file in your project.
+1. Open the `src/data/index.ts` file in your project.
-2. Locate the section containing the information of the user links (`links`).
-3. Modify each object within the `links` array with the information you want to display.
-You can change the link title, the link itself, and the associated icon.

-Here's an example of how you can change the information of the links:
+2. You'll see an array of objects with the information of the links.
+Add, remove, or update the links as needed.

 ```javascript
 const links = [